The Copa Libertadores

 is the most important football

-competition in South America, and acts as the southamerican counterpart to Europe's UEFA Champions League
+competition in South America, and acts as that region's counterpart to Europe's UEFA Champions League

 .
 It's a tournament which has been held yearly since 1960.
 The clubs disputing this title are mostly home-grown, showcasing some of the continent's most talented players.

 The tournament is played by teams from the countries who make up CONMEBOLnote

 (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela) plus teams from the Mexican league.note